 Step 2: Starting the Installation Process

-Click ‘Next’ to start the installation process.
-It might take a few minutes to finish depending on the number of packages you choose to install.
+- Click ‘Next’ to start the installation process.
+It might take a few minutes to finish, depending on how many packages you choose to install.

-Once the installation process is done, start the XAMPP Control Panel right away by selecting the “Do you want to start Control Panel now?” checkbox and clicking on Finish.
+- Once the installation is complete, start the XAMPP Control Panel right away by selecting the “Do you want to start Control Panel now?” checkbox and clicking Finish.

-To review if everything is functioning correctly, you can click on the start buttons of Apache and MySQL.
+- To check that everything is functioning correctly, you can click the start buttons for Apache and MySQL.
 If everything is configured correctly, both components should run without any issues.

-First, turn on XAMPP, click the Config button for the Apache server, and choose to open the php.ini file from the dropdown menu.
+- First, start XAMPP, click the Config button for the Apache server, and select the php.ini file from the dropdown menu.

 Step 3: Downloading the WordPress files